topjohnwu/ondk/README.md

 Oxidized NDK (ONDK) is an unofficial repackaged [Android NDK](https://developer.android.com/ndk) that includes a Rust toolchain.
 This repository hosts build scripts to build and package ONDK using [GitHub Actions](https://github.com/topjohnwu/ondk/actions).
-Every file included in the final package either originates from the official NDK zip, or is built in GitHub Actions virtual environment using the build scripts.
+Every file included in the final package either originates from the official NDK zip or is built in GitHub Actions.

-This project does not include and attempt to do any modifications to Rust and LLVM.<br>
+This project does not include or attempt to do any modifications to Rust and LLVM.<br>
-This project is for experimental purposes, and **does not** guarantee any Android NDK and Rust functionality.
+This project is for experimental purposes, and **does not** guarantee any Android NDK or Rust functionality.<br>
 Use at your own risk.

-Download the latest ONDK [release](https://github.com/topjohnwu/ondk/releases/latest).
+Download the latest ONDK in [releases](https://github.com/topjohnwu/ondk/releases/latest).

-Supports all NDK host platforms: x64 Linux, x64 Windows, and x64 + arm64 macOS (macOS build uses univeral binaries).
+Supports all NDK host platforms:<br>
+Linux (x64), Windows (x64), and macOS (x64 + arm64, universal binaries).

 ## How to Use

-For building C/C++ code, ONDK is just like any ordinary Android NDK, no special configurations is needed.
+For building C/C++ code, ONDK is just like any ordinary Android NDK, no special configurations are needed.

 For building Rust code, link ONDK's Rust toolchain with `rustup`: